haushouse/bento/_works/battleCaster.md

 {% include caption.html sideBySide=true url="/assets/images/bc_options.png" title="placeholder" description="Mobile options.
 The options screen utilizes the same banner design as the previous screens." %}

 {% include caption.html sideBySide=true url="/assets/images/bc_phone3.png" title="placeholder" description="Mobile queue match.
-After pressing the "Start Battle" button, the interface takes the player to this screen.
+After pressing the Start Battle button, the interface takes the player to this screen.
 The player has the option to challenge other online players, train their strategic skills, or walk through a tutorial." %}

 {% include caption.html sideBySide=true url="/assets/images/bc_phone4.png" title="placeholder" description="Mobile in-game.
 The buttons and other hud assets utilize diamond shapes, the profile icons action button and count down timer as well." %}